ds

 Advanced Multilevel Analysis

 This three-day course will teach you advanced topics in multilevel modelling.
-After taking this course, you should be able to analyse more complex multilevel models and interpret and report the results.
+After taking this course, you should be able to analyse more complex multilevel models and to interpret and report the results.

 Specifications